MixinNetwork/mvm.dev/src/registry/long_memo.md

 # Memo Error

-In previous chapter, we talked about the way to execute contract by Registry, the core of which is the generation of extra.
+In previous chapter, we talked about the way to call contract functions by Registry Contract, the core of which is the generation of extra.
-However, when multiple contracts are called or a contract function has many parameters, you may face `memo has too many characters, maximum is 200` error.
+However, when multiple contract functions are called or a contract function has many parameters, you may face `memo has too many characters, maximum is 200` error.

 To solve this error, you need to write the keccak256 hash of `extra` as key and `extra` as value to the public state variable `values` in Storage Contract.
-You can use gas-free MVM Api to write to Storage Contract with access times limitation, or finish this job on your own.
+You can use gas-free MVM Api to write values to Storage Contract with access times limitation, or finish this job on your own.

 Storage Contract is detailed in [this chapter](/reference/storage)。

 ## Handle Error

-Example：call five contract functions in turn，the length of `extra` would be 330.
+Example：call five contract functions in turn, the length of `extra` would be 330.
-We show how to shorten the extra using [official js sdk](https://github.com/MixinNetwork/bot-api-nodejs-client) here。
+We introduce you how to shorten the extra with [official js sdk](https://github.com/MixinNetwork/bot-api-nodejs-client) here。

 ```javascript
 import { getExtra } from '@mixin.dev/mixin-node-sdk';